Instructional Technology, M.S.Ed.

 Comprehensive exam in the form of a portfolio.

 We're the state's largest public university producer of Educational Technology graduates.
-Our online M.S.Ed. in Instructional Technology program is among our online graduate programs ranked No. 9 in the country for 2019, according to U.S. News & World Report.
-This marks our seventh consecutive spot among the nation's top ten.
-Our faculty-designed online graduate courses received the Blackboard Best Online Course Design Award for the last four years.
+Our online M.S.Ed. in Instructional Technology program is among our online graduate programs ranked No. 28in the country for 2022, according to U.S. News & World Report.
+This marks our tenth consecutive spot among the nation's top ten percent.
+Our faculty-designed online graduate courses continue to receive the Blackboard Best Online Course Design Award.

 Careers in Instructional Technology